Politics of Serbia

-The Politics of Serbia are defined by a unitary parliamentary framework that is defined by the Constitution of Serbia in which the President of the Republic is the head of state while the Prime Minister is the head of government.
-Executive power is exercised by the Government (consisted of the cabinet that includes Prime Minister and ministers) and the President of the Republic.
+The politics of Serbia are defined by a unitary parliamentary framework that is defined by the Constitution of Serbia in which the President of the Republic is the head of state while the Prime Minister is the head of government.
+Executive power is exercised by the Government (consisting of the cabinet that includes Prime Minister and ministers) and the President of the Republic.
 Legislative power is vested in the unicameral National Assembly which is composed of 250 proportionally elected deputies.
 The judiciary is independent from the executive and the legislature and is headed by the Supreme Court, the highest court in the country.

-The Economist Intelligence Unit rated Serbia as a "flawed democracy" in 2023 and ranked country 64th in the world on its Democracy Index.
+The Economist Intelligence Unit rated Serbia as a "flawed democracy" in 2024 and ranked country 64th in the world on its Democracy Index.
+The Bertelsmann Stiftung’s Transformation Index 2025 report characterizes the country as a "moderate autocracy".
 Freedom House also considers Serbia to be "partly free" that is democratically backsliding as in recent years the ruling Serbian Progressive Party has steadily eroded political rights and civil liberties, that is also putting legal and extralegal pressure on independent media, political opposition, and civil society organizations in the country.
+A 2026 IRI poll found the main political issues in Serbia included corruption, political polarization and cost of living.

 Legal framework

-Following Montenegro's secession and the subsequent dissolution of Serbia and Montenegro in 2006, Serbia restored its independence and adopted a new constitution – which replaced the constitution adopted in 1990.
-The proposed text of the constitution was adopted by the National Assembly on 30 September 2006 and put on constitutional referendum which was held on 28–29 October 2006.
+Following Montenegro's secession and the subsequent dissolution of Serbia and Montenegro in 2006, Serbia restored its independence and adopted a new constitution, which replaced the constitution adopted in 1990.
+The proposed text of the constitution was adopted by the National Assembly on 30 September 2006 and put to a vote in a referendum which was held on 28–29 October 2006.
 After 53% of the electorate voted in favor of the proposed constitution, it was officially adopted on 8 November 2006.
 A constitutional referendum was held again on 16 January 2022, in which voters decided on amending the constitution in the provisions related to the expanding independence of the judiciary.
 The "yes" option prevailed over the "no" option in the referendum, although turnout was reported to be the lowest since 1990, at only 30% of voters in total.
 Constitutional changes were adopted by the National Assembly on 9 February.

-The legal system of Serbia is a civil law system, historically influenced by Germanic and, to a lesser degree, French law, as well as Yugoslav law, but in the process of the accession of Serbia to the European Union, the legal system is being completely harmonised with European Union law.
+The legal system of Serbia is a civil law system, historically influenced by Germanic and, to a lesser degree, French law, as well as Yugoslav law, but in the process of the accession of Serbia to the European Union, the legal system is being completely harmonized with European Union law.